Knowledge Organisers: What They Are And How To Use Them In KS1 and KS2

 - solve number problems and practical problems involving these ideas.

-If I were creating a knowledge organiser as part of my number and place value teaching value objectives for Year 3, I would include the 2, 3, 5 (from year 2 – it would be foolish of me to believe that these are secure) 4, 8, 50 and 100 times tables.
+If I were creating a knowledge organiser as part of my number and place value teaching for Year 3, I would include the 2, 3, 5 (from year 2 – it would be foolish of me to believe that these are secure) 4, 8, 50 and 100 times tables.

 I would also where possible follow my concrete pictorial abstract approach to include visual representations of these.
-I would include the greater than, less than and equal signs and a suitable definition along with a place value chart with a 3 digit number written in both numerals and words.
+I would include the greater than, less than and equal signs and a suitable definition along with a place value grid with a 3 digit number written in both numerals and words.

 Finally, I would provide spelling for the numbers 1-19 and the multiples of 10 up to 100.
 Again, I am under no illusion that this means that pupils will not need to be taught these things explicitly in lessons, it’s just that they are more likely to be successful if they have this background knowledge already in their long-term memories.